Joseph J. Grano Jr.: Homeland Security Advisory Council

 In 2002, Grano was appointed by President George W. Bush to serve as the Chairman of the Homeland Security Advisory Council.
 He relinquished his position in August 2005.

 Honorary Degrees

 Grano holds Honorary Doctor of Laws degrees from Pepperdine University and Babson College as well as Honorary Doctor of Humane Letters degrees from Queens College, City University of New York and Central Connecticut State University.
 He also holds an Honorary Doctor of Business Administration degree from the University of New Haven.
 On May 19, 2007, Grano gave the commencement address at Central Connecticut State University.

 Philanthropic & Community Service

 Grano served as Vice Chairman of the Queens College Foundation Board of Trustees, and was on the board of directors of the YMCA of Greater New York and on the Board of Lenox Hill Hospital.
 He is a member of the Council for the United States and Italy, a member of the City University of New York’s Business Leadership Council and a former member of the National Board of D.A.R.E.
+Currently serving on the Board of Directors of L.E.A.D., Law Enforcement Against Drugs and Violence.